Golf simulators are a big investment.

 If you opt for a screen, you’ll also receive a projector.
 This allows you to view your shots and the movement of the ball on a virtual course or driving range.

-What’s more, a screen setup also needs side nets or walls.
+The screen option is more realistic, but it’s also more expensive.
+A screen setup also needs side nets or walls.
 You attach these to your screen directly to catch balls and avoid damaging items around your house.

-That said, if you’re aiming for the most immersive golf experience that closely simulates the real thing, then a screen is indispensable.
+If you’re aiming for the most immersive golf experience that closely simulates the real thing, then a screen is indispensable.

 If you go for a net, you’ll simply hit to send your shot into the net.
 There won’t be a display of the ball across a course or range, but you’ll still get swing data -including ball flight- on the connected processing unit (laptop or tablet).